Assisted pilot — trace-first coupling diagnostics

 Pilot process

-1. Scoping call — confirm workflow fit, trace availability and pilot boundaries
+1. Scoping and readiness check — confirm workflow fit, trace availability and comparability.

-2. Baseline diagnostic — analyze historical or initial traces and identify candidate degradation patterns
+2. Baseline PRE diagnostic — analyze traces and identify candidate degradation patterns.

-3. Intervention and follow-up — test one controlled tuning step and compare workflow behavior after adjustment
+3. Controlled intervention — test one tuning step on flagged workflow edges.

 Typical pilot shape: 2–4 weeks, depending on trace availability and team cadence.

 SDVM is designed to be workflow-engine agnostic.
-The first validation track is narrow by design: coding and bugfix-style workflows, trace-based diagnosis, and Langfuse-first ingestion.
-This track was chosen because it provides repeatable, traceable, multi-step agentic runs with clear intervention points.
+Assisted pilots remain narrow by design: traceable, recurring agentic workflows with enough comparable runs for PRE/POST/DELTA analysis.
+Coding and bugfix-style workflows remain a preferred early track because they provide repeatable, multi-step runs with clear intervention points.

 Data handling